Nervosys/Botnix/docs/README.md

-# Contributing to the Nixpkgs reference manual
+# Contributing to the Botpkgs reference manual

-This directory houses the sources files for the Nixpkgs reference manual.
+This directory houses the sources files for the Botpkgs reference manual.

 Going forward, it should only contain [reference](https://nix.dev/contributing/documentation/diataxis#reference) documentation.
 For tutorials, guides and explanations, contribute to <https://nix.dev/> instead.